kefniark/pixel-builder-examples/README.md

 ## Description

-This repository is there to host few examples projected generated with Pixel Builder
+This repository is there to host sample projects, generated with Pixel Builder

 * [PixiJS](./projects/pixi/README.md)
 * [BabylonJS](./projects/babylon/README.md)